 The 1911 city directory shows that living near the Long family on Henderson Street were William Pinckney McLean, who was an attorney, judge, U.S. representative, father of Jeff McLean, and namesake of McLean Middle School; Wesley Capers Stripling; Dr. Bacon Saunders; Andrew Jackson Long, a cattleman and banker whose 1916 house on Elizabeth Boulevard still stands; Dr. Joseph A. Gracey, president of the Tarrant County Medical Society; cotton broker Herman Frerichs; Dr. Isaac Lycurgus Van Zandt, brother of Major Khleber Miller Van Zandt; and Roy Binyon of Binyon-O’Keefe Transfer and Storage Company.

 By 1926 Marion Long was living in the house on Foard Street.
-Fort Worth had annexed the Oaklawn area, although the houses on Foard Street did not have yet street numbers.
+Fort Worth had annexed the Oaklawn area, although the houses on Foard Street did not yet have street numbers.
 Notice that Brown Harwood lived near Long’s Rockwood Farm.

 Long and Harwood were still near neighbors on Foard Street in 1930, each household with two servants.
 Long put the value of his property at $20,000 ($293,000 today).